($1,176) Cost to ship a car from Wichita, KS to Washington DC, MD

 The time of the year

-Both seasonal trends and local weather in Wichita and Washington DC can influence what you’ll pay for car shipping.
+Seasonal demand and weather conditions in both Wichita and Washington DC can impact car shipping prices.

 Wichita experiences hot, humid summers and cold, dry winters.
 Wichita often experiences severe weather with thunderstorms occurring frequently during the spring and summer.
 These occasionally bring large hail and frequent lightning.
 Be sure to check your weather app to avoid hail and lightning.